-The dark web – the place where cyber-criminals conduct their business, anonymously.
-Part of the dark web holds the results of the compromises of many of the websites that you used or even still use today.
-This data can be names, date of births, addresses, booking information and at worst but highly likely credit card information and passwords.
+The dark web – the place where cyber-criminals conduct their business anonymously.
+Some parts of the dark web hold the results of the data breaches of many of the websites that you used or even still use today.
+This data can be names, date of births, addresses, booking information, and worst of all (but not unlikely) credit card information and passwords.

 The History of Passwords

-Historically, everyone in the world used the same password for everything.
+Time was, everyone in the world used the same password for everything.
 Then we had to add a number, and we all added a 1.
 Then a symbol, and we all added a ! – in fact, this is exactly what happened: https://www.youtube.com/watch?v=aHaBH4LqGsI

 - Make EVERY SINGLE PASSWORD different.